bymadisonross/bymadisonross.github.io/_projects/(1) PorchLights.md

 My goal with the information architecture was to minimize the clutter in the navigation bar (shown above) and rely on the user's intuition to find the appropriate functionality.
 I previously discussed the core functionality of the application and built out the information architecture based on the key aspects of user activity: build and check-in on your project, find a community for advice on your project, and track your team.
 We also added in the Dashboard functionality to view project status and upcoming activities because it aligned with persona needs.

-There is a lot of information to detail within each project, so I wanted to make it cohesive all on one page will giving enough space for each section (and not make it a scrolling nightmare).
+There is a lot of information to detail within each project, so I wanted to make it cohesive all on one page will giving enough space for each section and limited scrolling.

-Click on the filter of the below table to see the differences from the original to new information architecture.
+Click on the filter of the below linked table to see the differences from the original to new information architecture.
 Note there are many sub-pages in a second navigation bar within the old information architecture.
-I created a modern button-based approach in the new architecture so that it can hold a lot of information while appearing like a seamless, main screen.
+I created a modern button-based approach in the new architecture so that it can hold a lot of information while appearing on a seamless, main screen.

 [Information Architecture Table](https://www.notion.so/4e7712e9f17743b29b01a8e30e3c7d9f)

 # Wireframes and Design Process

-With the basic functionality in mind, I went searching for inspiration on Dribbble by focusing on whimsical themes and project management dashboards.
-Rachel was very clear in the current process for building community projects - residents had to self-research project requirements and search for permitting requirements in unclear, outdated government websites.
-We wanted the experience for PorchLights to be fun and as easy as possible → whimsical and clean design.
+With the basic functionality in mind, I went searching for inspiration on Dribbble by focusing on colorful project management dashboards.
+As the current process for community residents involved self-research and navigating through outdated and poorly laid out government portals, we wanted the experience for PorchLights to be fun and as easy as possible → whimsical and clean design.

 ![Dribbble Layout Inspiration](https://cdn.dribbble.com/users/1991539/screenshots/7078475/media/6c33dbac7a1c37a2acd3111e8b486835.png)